MicrosoftDocs/win32/desktop-src/FileIO/reparse-point-tags.md

 ---
-Description: 'Each reparse point has an identifier tag so that you can efficiently differentiate between the different types of reparse points, without having to examine the user-defined data in the reparse point.' ms.assetid: 'd02a2f50-d374-4149-bc04-49b7db052f62'
+Description: Each reparse point has an identifier tag so that you can efficiently differentiate between the different types of reparse points, without having to examine the user-defined data in the reparse point. ms.assetid: d02a2f50-d374-4149-bc04-49b7db052f62
 title: Reparse Point Tags
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reparse Point Tags